Table of Contents

 Find the solutions below the references.

-1. In which time period of the embryonic development does the secondary neurulation occur?
+1. During which part of embryonic development does the secondary neurulation occur?

-- So far no specific time period has been ascertained.
+- No specific time period has been ascertained

-2. Which cells do not differentiate from the neural crest cells?
+2. Which cells do not differentiate from neural crest cells?

 - Schwann cells